MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 However, in this section, we'll address, other important possible kernel panics that might cause no boot or no SSH scenarios.

 Make sure you execute any commands from a repair VM, inside a chroot environment, as instructed in [Offline Troubleshooting](#offline-troubleshooting).
-If you were able to boot the system up over a previous kernel version, these commands can also be executed from the original VM using root privileges or sudo, as instructed in the [Online Troubleshooting](#online-troubleshooting) section.
+If you the system is already booted up over a previous kernel version, these commands can also be executed from the original VM using root privileges or sudo, as instructed in the [Online Troubleshooting](#online-troubleshooting) section.

 ### <a id="other-kernel-boot-issues-kernelupgrade"></a> Recent kernel upgrade